jspaleta/sensu-fedora-bringup/sensu-core-1.x/FEDORA_ENABLEMENT.md

 `ls -1 ~/bin/`

 ##### Note 1
-This tutorial can be extended to use bundler for gem installs to support parallel installs of different sensu releases in cleanly separated project spaces.
+This tutorial can be extended to use bundler for gem installs to support parallel installs in cleanly separated project spaces.
 Bundler is commonly used for rails application deployment as a best practise, but there's nothing rails specific about it.
 For now this is left as an exercise for the reader.

 ---